gabrielcedran/nodejs-express/README.md

 The `use` function allows you to apply global configuration to a given path (or even whole app).

 _ps matching endpoints will always have the first that registered to execute_

+## Thunder Client

+It's a http client embedded in vscode.